robfallows/tunguska-meteor-simple-todos/README.md

 ## Integration Tests

-By which I mean tests which exercise more complex structures in the app.
+By which I mean tests that exercise more complex structures in the app.
 Specifically, I cover things like login on the client and `call`s to Meteor Methods: fairly typical Meteor client/server interactions.

 ## Installation